nicolube/mc-firewall/README.md

 Currently the limits are configured in a way that 2 players can play without any issues.

 If the limit is reached, connection should be mitigated to a honeypot for further analysis.
+> Here is a honeypot that look promising, but it needs haproxy support: [[Minecraft-Honeypot](https://github.com/LockBlock-dev/MinePot)]

 ![Application Firewall Diagram](docs/application_firewall.png)

 See the [application_firewall.haproxy](application_firewall.conf) file for the configuration.

 > **Note:** The application firewall does not support bedrock edition yet.